xosteve26/PULSTRAT/README.md

 ```

 ##### Frontend
-**Frontend env consists of the base url endpoint of the flask backend**
+**Frontend env consists of the base url, which is the endpoint of the flask server**
+#For local environment
 ```
 REACT_APP_BASE_URL=http://localhost:5000
 ````

 ## Install Dependencies (Frontend)